Your money-making expert. Financial journalist, TV and radio personality.

-Make money from a garden by hiring your garden as allotments.
-If you have a big garden and no time (or interest) to keep it going, make some extra cash by renting it out to one of the many people who want an allotment and can’t get one.
-Here’s how.
+If you have a big garden and no time (or interest) to keep it going, making some extra cash renting it out to one of the many people who want an allotment and can’t create their own is a great idea.
+Here’s how to do it.

-First of all you need the space.
-You need to have enough to feel comfortable giving a proportion of it away.
+Firstly, you need to have enough space to feel comfortable giving a proportion of it away.
 You can choose to make as much of your garden as you want into allotments, but before you do, try listing all the things that you use your garden for.
 This will give you an idea of how much space you actually need.

-Once you’ve decided how much to rent out and arranged access, get started with these four easy steps.
+Once you’ve decided how much to charge in rent and arranged access, get started with these four easy steps.